velupradeep/study-of-basic-gates/README.md

 **Result:**

-Thus the different digital IC’s are studied and the truth table for different logic gates are verified......
+Thus the different digital IC’s are studied and the truth table for different logic gates are verified.